< Back

 Size Height 50cm

-Dance Wand Bird Malaita Island Solomon Islands
+Two Fine Old Solomon Islands Dance Birds Malaita Island Solomon Islands

 These two fine old and used Dance Wands are from the Kwara’ae people of North Malaita Island in the Solomon Islands.

-Carved in the form of a stylised bird which is a clan totem.
-When groups of ceremonial dancers use these Dance Wand Birds they are accompanied by the music made from bamboo Pan Pipes.
+Carved in the form of a stylized bird which is a clan totem.
+When groups of ceremonial dancers use these Dance Wand Birds they are accompanied by music made from bamboo Pan Pipes.
 The dances re-enact the mythology of the voyages made by the original ancestor to arrive at North Malaita where the Kwara’ae people live today.

-Birds motifs are often used in Solomon islands art, frigate birds are very important to the lives of Solomon Islanders.
+Birds motifs are often used in Solomon Islands art, frigate birds are very important to the lives of Solomon Islanders.
 When watching the sea they can see when frigate birds are hunting small baitfish by circling and diving in the water.
 Where there are small baitfish large Tuna follow.
 Tuna is one of the most important fish for food in the Solomon Islands.

 Crispin Howarth at The National Gallery of Australia in his superb publication & exhibition at the NGA VARILAKU: Pacific Islands Art from the Solomon Islands 2011 states